sara-nl/clouddocs/VU-20171113/partA.markdown

 >
 >If you are not familiar with the SSH authentication method, please read about it on our [documentation page](/SSHkey).

-First, you need an SSH private/public key pair.
+First, you need to own an SSH private/public key pair.

 * An SSH public/private key pair must be created in your local computer and is usually stored in your `~/.ssh/` directory
 * Check with the command `ls ~/.ssh`; you should see the files `id_rsa` and `id_rsa.pub`